Living with Braces: How to Care for Your Braces

 Unanticipated accidents can occur with braces, and we are always here to support and help you through it.
 Usually, accidents are not emergency situations, but you should always inform us as soon as anything happens with your braces.

 Although it may seem like a small issue, even the slightest alterations to your braces can have a big impact on your teeth and progress.
-Contact us when you have an issue; we will get you in as soon as possible to help set things right!
+Contact us when you an orthodontic emergency and we will get you in as soon as possible to help set things right!

 As you can see, life with braces presents a number of challenges that you should be aware of.
-Our team at Smiles on Yonge is happy to discuss orthodontic treatments with you.
-Schedule your next appointment today to discuss the lifestyle changes that will occur while living with braces.
+Our team is happy to answer any questions you have while living with braces and the lifestyle changes that take place.
+Schedule your next appointment today to find the best treatment for you!

 Smiles on Yonge Orthodontics is Here For You